Q: Do you have a formal statement regarding participants’ safety?

 Q: Where are the camp sites in Mexico?

 A: In Tijuana, Mexico, Amor is using the main campsite located in Eastern Tijuana.
 In Puerto Peñasco, Amor is using the same campsite used in previous years.
-A map of each of the Amor campsites is located within the sidebar to the left.
+A map of each of the Amor campsites is available upon request from Mission Services.

 Q: How have the Amor camps' security increased in Mexico?